Wednesday, 5 July 2006

 The other end of the village abutted the canal and from there we took the towpath again.
 We were in no hurry, as we only intended to go to Tannay.
 Past a lock with a beautiful flower garden, we crossed over and entered Brèves, another charming old village.

-Until recently there was an oak tree outside the church of Brèves that was planted by Henri IV (contemporary of Shakespeare).
+Until recently there was an oak tree outside the church of Brèves that was planted by Henri IV (a contemporary of Shakespeare).
 Being on the highway, the place had a bar, to our joy, so our breakfast was rounded off with large cafés crèmes.
 The barwoman told us that Italy had won last night’s match by scoring two goals in extra time.

 Back over the canal, we pressed on along the towpath as far as the road, which took us directly up to Tannay, a thriving place with a whole street of shops.
 We asked at the boulangerie where the camping was, only to be told that it was closed long ago, although our newly acquired departmental map still showed it.